mikevdg/faish/doc/notes/implementation.rst

 This chapter describes a hypothetical implementation of a Squl VM.

-See http://gulik.pbworks.com/w/page/55126238/Faish%20implementation for the original design notes.
-They will all eventually be moved here.
+This VM design is more accurately a persistent store.
+It bridges the gap between a heap-based virtual machine and a relational database.
+Data is paged to and from disk as the VM operates.
+This VM design also allows for a single virtual machine to be distributed across a cluster.

+Execution is done using queries.
+An interactive system uses an event loop, which can be summarised as repeatedly asking the VM "This just happened.
+What should we do now?".
+Queries are compiled into native executable code by the compiler.
+Generally, small numbers of statements will be compiled inline into the executable code, but when a query has a large number of potential statements to examine, it will inject direct references to the storage into the executable code and generate code that will scan the storage in the same way that a relational database does.

+Executable code can also manipulate modules by adding and removing statements.
+These modules will exist in this storage as well.
+When the VM implementation becomes sophisticated enough, long-running partially evaluated queries might be persisted to disk, and "cache modules" that store reusable deductions will be stored.

-The VM design here is a block-based VM.
+The VM design here is a "block-based" VM.
 The "heap" is divided into 4 kilobyte blocks, which are also stored to disk and sent across a network.
 The choice of 4 kilobytes is to match the size of a disk block or page in memory.

 The following types of blocks are found in this VM: